Showing Receptive Fields#

 Selecting Units#

 It would be inconvenient to try to view and generate the receptive fields for all units at once.
-Below you can select units based on their quality metrics and the brain region they appear.
+Below you can select units based on their quality metrics and the brain region they appear in.
 If you’d like, redefine the select_condition function to set different criteria for selecting the units you’d like to view.
 For more information on the useful metrics of units in the Units table, see Visualizing Unit Quality Metrics.
 Because it can be very useful to select units by brain region or by probe, you may use the get_unit_location and get_unit_probe functions below, which take information from the Electrodes table to get the location and probes for each unit respectively.
 The sets of probe names and location names are printed for your convenience.

 ### helper functions made from electrodes table to get brain location of unit or probe name of unit